nicedouble/StreamlitAntdComponents/readme.md

 ## Usage

-This library now provides 4 component:
+This library now provides component blow:

 - `buttons` A group of buttons component.
 - `tabs` A tabs component.
 - `menu` A versatile menu for navigation
 - `tree` A hierarchical list structure component.
+- `cascader` Chooses cascade items in one float layer for better user experience.
+- `switch` Switching between two states or on-off state
+- `divider` A divider line separates different content

 ### buttons example